SARCC

 Common challenge

-Mean sea level rise (SLR) could increase by 1.5m-2.5m by 2100, which would see damage caused by coastal flooding in Europe increase from €1.25bn per annum currently to €961bn in just over 80 years (European Commission, 2018).
-Urban areas situated along the 2 Seas coastline are particularly vulnerable to extreme SLR (a combinatin of SLR, tide and storm surges).
-Coastal flood plans and policies focus predominantly on deploying traditional grey infrastructure/heavy engineering and ignore the use of nature-based solutions (NBS), despite the overwhelming evidence of their potential to reduce flood risk and provide multiple benefits.
-NBS are often not considered by policy-makers in detail due to the perceived risks around costs, potential for success, requirements for immediate protection/improvement and uncertainties regarding future change.
-A clear knowledge gap exists across coastal local authorities to deploy NBS as a means to reduce future coastal flood risk and economic damage.
+The World Bank defined floods as 'the most frequent and damaging of all natural hazards globally'.
+Mean sea level rise (SLR) could increase by 1.5 million to 2.5 million by 2100, which would see the damage caused by coastal flooding in Europe increase from €1.25 billion per annum currently to €961 billion in just over 80 years (European Commission, 2018).
+The physical processes that cause coastal flooding are common across the 2 Seas area, increasingly high spring tides, tidal surges, more frequent winter storms and large waves.
+With urban environments being placed under increasing pressure in terms of population growth, the economic loss and damage to these areas will only increase further across the Programme area.
+Coastal flood plans and policies focused predominantly on deploying traditional grey infrastructure/heavy engineering and ignore the use of nature-based solutions (NBS), despite the overwhelming evidence of their potential to reduce flood risk and provide multiple benefits.
+NBS were often not considered by policymakers in detail due to the perceived risks around costs, potential for success, requirements for immediate protection/improvement and uncertainties regarding future change.
+This challenge was tackled by SARCC project as partners identified a missing clear knowledge gap across coastal local authorities to deploy NBS to reduce future coastal flood risk and economic damage.